New Hampshire Estate Lawyer

 Anyone can benefit from having an estate plan in place in case something happens in the future, as life can be unpredictable.
 Since 1987, our New Hampshire estate lawyers at Wyskiel, Boc, Tillinghast & Bolduc, P.A. have educated clients as to what legal issues are relevant to their specific circumstances and customized estate plans based on each client’s needs and goals.
 We’ve helped families in New Hampshire and Maine draft wills, prepare powers of attorney, and other aspects of estate planning that can protect your wealth and your heirs.

-Contact our team online or by phone at (603) 742-5222 to meet with a lawyer directly.
+Contact our team online or by phone at (603) 742-5222 to meet with an attorney directly.
 We’re committed to your family’s economic success.

 What is Estate Planning?